"Izzy, why is it so hard to connect with you? Trying to find your contact form is like navigating a labyrinth. Grrrr..."

 In my third year, I also pitched to an editor.
 I came out of that conference with an agent and a brief flirtation with one of the Big 5 publishers, but alas, one month after pitching I had a seizure onstage.
-Some stuff had happened, and more stuff ensued and I had to fire my agent, and finally decided that, with my brain injury, traditional publishing is just not an option.
-So I've been looking into self-publishing since then.
+Some stuff had happened, more stuff ensued and I had to fire my agent.
+I finally decided that, with my brain injury, traditional publishing is just not an option.
+So I began looking into self-publishing.

 Last winter, I decided to get back on the horse and learn the deeper business of that job.
 I won another conference scholarship, where I learned that self-publishing is pretty much the same job as the one I'm trying to replace: that of unmanaged, touring dancer and instructor.
 Just...you know...in a way bigger ocean with way more sensory overload, way more monetary expenses, and some other tasks that make my Dain Bramage say, "Sit down before you hurt yourself."